treolabs/treopim/docs/en/user-guide/brands.md

 ## Working with Products Related to Brands

-Products that are associated with the brand are displayed on its detail view page on the "Products" panel and include the following table columns:
+Products that are associated with the brand are displayed on its detail view page on the `PRODUCTS` panel and include the following table columns:
  - Name
  - SKU
  - Type